Terraform Best Practices: The 24 Practices You Should Adopt

 If you have a Terraform project that provisions a set of resources for your Dev environment, you can use the same project directory to provision the same resources for another environment, QA, by leveraging Terraform Workspace.
 You can even create a new workspace and then use the same Terraform project directory to set up another environment.
 This way, you’ll have different state files belonging to different workspaces for both environments.

-Tip 16: Make use of Terraform workspaces to create multiple environments like Dev, QA, UAT, Prod, and more using the same Terraform configuration files and saving the state files for each environment in the same backend.
+Terraform workspaces best practices like, create multiple environments like Dev, QA, UAT, Prod, and more using the same Terraform configuration files and saving the state files for each environment in the same backend.

 Now, let’s take a look at how this works in real-time.
 Execute the following commands to list, create and use workspace.
 Once you’ve created workspaces, a different state file for each workspace will be generated and can be verified in your backend bucket.